-Fuel thinning in Whistler
+Fuel management in Whistler

 Sometimes projects need to burn some of the wood debris.
 We will alert the public through social media.
 There is no need to report smoke from fuel thinning projects.

-Fuel thinning process and goals
+Process and goals

 - Reduce fine woody surface debris, while retaining larger coarse woody debris for habitat and soil productivity;